rktbear/useful-notes/docker.md

 Reference of all Dockerfile commands [https://docs.docker.com/reference/builder/](https://docs.docker.com/reference/builder/).

-### Java Server
+## Example: Java Server

 A stand-alone Java server that runs on port 8081.
+Ths image is created from a Dockerfile.

 The application is a jar file that is packaged up in `app.tar.gz` and will be extracted into `/opt/app` by the `ADD` command.

 The package `app.tar.gz` must be in the same location as the Dockerfile.

+The image Dockerfile:

 ```
 FROM dockerfile/java:oracle-java7